 b.
 1957, son of Etienne Demonte.
 Trained as a geologist but also a member of the Atelier Demonte in Petropolis.
 Exhibited widely in the 1980-90s including at the 'Botanical Artists of the World' exhibition at the Tryon & Swann Gallery, London, in 1998 and at the Hunt.
 Featured in Old and New South American Art.

-Rodrigo Demonte - b.
+b.
 1961, son of Etienne Demonte.
-Featured in the 'Botanical Artists of the World' exhibition at the Tryon Gallery in London
+Trained as an agronomist -specialising in sols and natural resources but was also a member of Atelier Demonte.
+Started exhibiting paintings in Brazil in 19080s and showed in USA and UK in 1990s including the 'Botanical Artists of the World' exhibition at the Tryon Gallery in London

 Old and New South American Botanical Art